nicholaskim6/nicholaskim6.github.io/main_pages/interests.markdown

 # Music

 Music is one of my greatest sources of enjoyment.
 I like listening to all kinds, though I generally prefer more melodic/softer things.
 I particularly enjoy classical, japanese (especially soundtracks), indie, rock, and rnb.
-Some favorite artists include Chopin, Rachmaninoff, Liszt, Masashi Hamauzu, Yu-Peng Chen, Lamp, The Symposium, and Kanye West.
+Some favorite artists include Chopin, Rachmaninoff, Liszt, Scriabin, Masashi Hamauzu, Yu-Peng Chen, Lamp, The Symposium, and Kanye West.

 <br />